Health Care Guide Information

 Cytokine Release Syndrome :(Complication of bone marrow transplant):

-In bone marrow transplant, CRS occurs within 24 to 48 hours of infusion of stem cells, i.e., the donor’s bone marrow usually occurs in a haploid identical transplant.
+In a bone marrow transplant, CRS occurs within 24 to 48 hours of infusion of stem cells, i.e., the donor’s bone marrow is usually used in a haploidentical transplant.
 It may be severe and can cause the death of the patient.
 Signs and symptoms include a severe high-grade fever that sometimes cannot respond to antipyretic and steroid therapy.

 What is the main cause of cytokine release syndrome?

 The main cause of CRS is the activation of CAR-T cells against donor bone marrow or stem cells.
-Its management includes high doses of corticosteroid drug-specified cytokines such as rituximab and, tocilizumab, ab, etc. Corticosteroids decrease inflammation, and drugs specified to cytokine decrease or inhibit cytokine formation and release.
+Its management includes high doses of corticosteroid drug-specified cytokines such as rituximab, tocilizumab, etc. Corticosteroids decrease inflammation, and drugs are specified to decrease or inhibit cytokine formation and release.

 Graft failure can be either acute or chronic.
 Acute graft failure occurs within two to three weeks of the transplant.
 Typically, grafting begins after two weeks.
 In cases of graft failure, the number of cells does not increase and remains less than 100.
 Platelet and hemoglobin levels also remain on the lower side, requiring continuous transfusion of platelets and packs of red blood cells.